Carlton Hill station: Passaic Plan and closing

 During the 1950s and 1960s, several different priorities from different agencies around the cities of Paterson and Passaic were beginning to form.
-The Delaware, Lackawanna and Western, a competing railroad with the Erie with a nearby parallel route from the Hudson waterfront to Pataerson, wanted to combine services and share trackage with the Erie because of financial troubles.
+The Delaware, Lackawanna and Western, a competing railroad with the Erie with a nearby parallel route from the Hudson waterfront to Paterson, wanted to combine services and share trackage with the Erie because of financial troubles.
 Secondly, the city officials in Passaic had proposed to the Erie to remove the main line tracks through the city's downtown Main Street shopping district, since traffic jams would occur every time a train stopped at the Passaic station.
 This, however, was not implemented during the 1950s, as proposed.
 Instead, the Erie reconstructed the stations at Passaic and Clifton.
 Third, the New Jersey State Highway Department needed rights-of-way for Interstate 80 through Paterson and State Route 21 through Passaic (right where Passaic Park station and BE Drawbridge were located).

 After the Erie and Lackawanna merged on October 17, 1960, the city officials in Passaic reiterated their Main Street track-removal request.
 This time, the newly formed Erie–Lackawanna went forward with it, beginning the process to move its main line onto the former Boonton Branch through Lyndhurst, Passaic and Clifton.
 The main line was abandoned past Carlton Hill, and BE Drawbridge was swung in the open position.
 The bridge was soon put up for sale price of $0.00 in 1964 by the mayor of Passaic.

 After the abandonment of the Erie Railroad's main line through the city of Passaic, the two-tracked stub from Rutherford and Bergen Junction westward through Carlton Hill remained in service as the Carlton Hill Branch.
 This alignment received most of the deadhead trains, but there was a limited set of Carlton Hill – Rutherford – Hoboken trains, making only those two stops.
 In October 1966, along with the Newark Branch and the spur of the New York & Greenwood Lake to Wanaque, the Carlton Hill Branch service were discontinued and the station no longer received passenger trains.
 The station building was later demolished, and only the tracks and asphalt platform remain to this date at Jackson Avenue.

 The station depot was razed in October 1967, a year after service ended after falling into a state of disrepair and complaints from local residents.